irenethebest/flight_delay_powerBI/README.md

 # Flight Delay Visualization with Power BI
 This project uses Power BI to visualize flight delay data.
-The dataset includes information on flights departing from U.S. airports between 2005 and 2020, and includes data on flight delays, cancellations, and diversions.
+The dataset includes information on flights departing from U.S. airports in 2019, and includes data on flight delays, cancellations, flight operators and weather information.

 ## Table of Contents
 - Installation